 Are Catholics obliged to accept the apparitions of Our Lady of Fátima?

 Catholics do not need to accept Our Lady’s message at Fátima as public revelation but rather recognize it as a private revelation that is useful in our era.
 No one is duty-bound to have a particular devotion to Mary under this title.
-At the same time, it appears difficult not to conclude that the apparitions of Our Lady of Fátima, which is honored by the highest authority in the Church and encourages adherence to the same, have a significant meaning in our time and have resonated in the hearts of countless Catholics for the last century.
+At the same time, it appears difficult not to conclude that the apparitions of Our Lady of Fátima, which is honored by the highest authority in the Church and encourages adherence to the same, have a significant meaning in our time and have resonated in the hearts of countless Catholics for more than 100 years.

 What response should be given by Catholics to the apparitions of Our Lady of Fátima?